ahlstromcj/seq66/README.md

             *   PPQN != 192 : handle snapping when adding notes; bugs in
                 perfroll and perftime.
             *   Implement clear-events and double-length grid modes.
-    *   Version 0.98.10:
-        *   Revisited issue #83, improved GUI editing of control/display
-            automation.
-        *   Fixes for issue #87: segfault due to mute-group on larger set-sizes, inability to modify some usr options in Edit / Preferences, and related bugs found during these fixes.
-Made performer the owner of mutegroups.
-        *   Fixes for issue #88: 4/16 pattern not shown/played properly until
-            opened in editor.
-        *   Fixed minor issue with port-naming, port-lists.
-        *   Many tweaks to documentation, vim files, midibytes....
-    *   Version 0.98.9.1:
-        *   Added files needed for ./configure.
-        *   Documentation and tutorial updates.
-    *   Version 0.98.9:
-        *   Fixed nasty issue #85 which was recreating the slot buttons, and in a different thread, leading to a seqfault.
-        *   Fixed issue: Preference / MIDI Input port check did not change Apply state.
-        *   Fixed mute/record/thru state display between live grid and a pattern editor.
-        *   Updated/cleaned the tutorial.
-    *   Version 0.98.8:
-        *   Fixed issue #84, now able to build Qt and CLI version in one pass.
-            Also fixed out-of-source builds and removed function call tracing.
-            Streamlined the bootstrap script; it was always "configuring".
-        *   Changed the Apply button from Edit / Preferences to a Restart button.
-Further tightening of change detection.
-        *   Moved midibyte/midiboolean functions from strfunctions to midibytes and mutegroup.
-Much header-file cleanup.
-Do a --full-clean!
-        *   Added Ctrl-Home and Ctrl-End support to the song editor.
-        *   Added an initial HTML tutorial and commands to access it.
-Add shellexecute module to replace the ill-performing QDesktopServices.
-        *   Important configure.ac/Makefile.am upgrades.
-    *   Version 0.98.7:
-        *   Fixed issue #80 where some MIDI controls were getting recorded.
-        *   Fixed issue #81, adding <stdexcept> to code catching std::invalid_argument.
-        *   Fixed issue #83 where parsing 'rc' port lines failed with a port name having a trailing space.
-Also fixed short-port-name detection.
-        *   Added a "Pattern Fix" dialog to allow a whole pattern to be shifted, quantized, and changed in length all at once.
-Useful for fixing a badly played pattern or scaling the duration.
-        *   Fixed the issue of leftover child windows of qseqeditframe64.
-        *   Removed odd beat-widths from time signature dropdowns.
-Can still enter odd values manually, but unsupported by MIDI format.
-        *   Refactored drop-down lists to use the settings module.
-        *   Tightend string_to_xxx() functions and replaced the std::stoxxx()
-            functions to avoid throwing exceptions.
-        *   Trying to get rolls, time, data, and event panes to line up no matter what the Qt theme is.
-Difficult.
-        *   Tightening the setting/clearing of performer modification re sequence changes to reduce unnecessary prompts to save, flag modification via the asterisk change marker, and enable/disable the File / Save option in the correct way.
-        *   Tightened the saving of WRK and MIDI files.
-        *   Major refactoring to replace seq::pointers with seq::refs in many places.
-        *   Updated the bootstrap script to make 'release' the default, and fixed the portmidi automake build process for Linux.

     See the "NEWS" file for changes in earlier versions.